l3robot/ulavalSFM/README.md

 #### What's parallel?

 I had to isolate a part of the algorithm and distribute it to the worker cores.
-I choose to distribute the detection of sift point, because it's already an independent task.
+I choose to distribute the detection of sift points, because it's already an independent task.
 Each core begin to compute its starting index and ending index in preparation to execute a single loop, where an index represents an image to compute.
-Here's the algorithm I use to compute find the right index :
+Here's the algorithm I use to compute the right indexes :

 ```c
 /*